 3. Jeff Bezos, Founder and CEO of Amazon

 He launched an auction site called zShops that ultimately failed in his early start as an entrepreneur.
-Later, he launched Amazon, a company that has become the household name that it is today.
+Later, he launched Amazon, a company that has become the household name in eCommerce.
 When Amazon first began, he diversified into toys aside from books.
 In an overestimated calculation, he bought 100 million toys, put them in the warehouse looking forward to the Christmas holiday.
-Eventually he gave 50 million of those toys away for free and incurring a big loss so that the company can save on space.
+Eventually he gave 50 million of those toys away for free so that the company can save on space leading to big losses.

 “My job is to encourage people to be bold.
 I’ve made billions of dollars of failures at Amazon.com.
 Literally billions. … Companies that don’t embrace failure and continue to experiment eventually get in the desperate position where the only thing they can do is make a Hail Mary bet at the end of their corporate existence.”